top of page

-First on the Moon, Inc.,
+First on the Moon commissioned sculpture

 Designed by Lepo Works of Lima, Ohio, the aluminum and stainless steel, seven foot tall Helmet is a fun, interactive nod to the Apollo 11 Mission to the Moon.